GassyMonkey/Wingspan/README.md

 **Role**

-Team Lead — coordinated the development team and contributed to the implementation of the game.
+Team Lead: coordinated the development team and contributed to the implementation of the game.